nut-tree/trailmix/packages/electron-sample/README.md

 npm i -D electron-rebuild
 ```

-In our sample we call `electron-rebuild` in the `pretest` phase, so everythin will be set up before we execute our demo.
+In our sample we call `electron-rebuild` in the `pretest` phase, so everything will be set up before we execute our demo.

 Running `npm test` will spawn a new Electron application.